Fitness: Create a program that's right for you

 How can you add variety to your workout?

 Aerobic activities should generally be a large part of your workout, but you also want to include muscle-strengthening activities such as working with weights or resistance bands.
 Cross-training, which involves doing a variety of different exercises or activities, is a good way to keep from getting bored by your exercises.
-Cross-training also reduces the risk of injuring or overusing one specific muscle or joint.
+Cross-training, especially with low-impact aerobic exercise, also reduces the risk of injuring or overusing one specific muscle or joint.

 When you plan your fitness program, consider alternating among activities that emphasize different parts of your body — walking, swimming and strength training, for example.